-You did it, you decided to begin your HCG weight loss journey and now you have your injections for the week ready to go.
+You did it, you decided to begin your HCG weight loss journey and mixed your injections as instructed here.
 Your injections are ready, but are you?
-Most medical offices will go over how to inject your HCG each day, but many patients realize that once they’re on their own, in their own home, that they panic and forget almost everything they were told!
+Most medical offices will go over how to inject your human chorionic gonadotropin hormone each day, but many patients realize that once they’re on their own, in their own home, that they panic and forget almost everything they were told!

 The idea of sticking yourself with a needle can cause some worry, but people on the HCG diet do it each day with little to no issue.
 If you are concerned, or are currently panicking, don’t worry.
 Injecting HCG is easy and relatively painless, and there are a few ways you can make it an easy part of your day.

-HCG injections are called subcutaneous injections, since the HCG is injected under the skin.
-You likely want to give yourself this injection in the mornings before you day gets too hectic, not just to stay in a routine, but because HCG can sometimes cause sleeplessness.
+Human chorionic gonadotropin injections are called subcutaneous injections, since the HCG is injected under the skin.
+You likely want to give yourself this shot in the mornings before you day gets too hectic, not just to stay in a routine, but because HCG can sometimes cause sleeplessness.

 - Wash your hands and have your supplies organized in an easy to reach manner.